 During our first day in El Salvador is when we encountered curtido for the first time.
 The simple yet perfect pupusa, national dish of the country, is never served without this delicious slaw.
-Almost like a Latin sourkraut, the sharpness of the vinegar, cuts through rich, fatty foods with ease.
-The cumin gives the cordita its trademark flavour while the jalapeño gives it just the slightest heat.
+Almost like a Latin saurkraut, the sharpness of the vinegar cuts through rich, fatty foods with ease.
+The cumin gives the curtido its trademark flavour while the jalapeño gives it just the slightest heat.

 The recipe itself contains only a few simple ingredients, commonly found almost everywhere.
 Add to that the ease of preparation and versatility, this condiment should be in every fridge.

 Curtido (Latin Pickled Slaw)

 - 1 carrot

 - 1/2 onion